 The U.S. Naval Research Laboratory (NRL)'s Acoustics Div., with Bluefin Robotics, executed a...

-Scientists at the U.S. Naval Research Laboratory have fabricated a vapor sensor using...
+Research scientists at the U.S. Naval Research Laboratory have developed a novel low-cost,...

 U.S. Naval Research Laboratory scientists have developed a second-generation, cost-effective polyetheretherketone (PEEK)-like phthalonitrile-resin demonstrating superior high-temperature and flammability properties for use in marine, aerospace, and domestic applications.
 The resin can be used to make composite components by established industrial methods and automated composite manufacturing techniques.